Fraser Northwest division and Fraser Health partnership

 In the fall of 2015, the Fraser Northwest (FNW) Division of Family Practice—which represents approximately 225 family doctors in the communities of Port Coquitlam, Port Moody, and New Westminster—hired “Nurse Debbie” to support family physicians in the care of homebound frail elderly patients.
 Family doctors needed more support and services for frail elderly patients who were unnecessarily ending up in the emergency room (ER).

-By working together with Nurse Debbie, GPs were instead able to extend primary care services into patients’ homes to ensure they were getting the care they needed quickly when a health issue emerged or before problems developed.
+By working together with Nurse Debbie, family doctors were instead able to extend primary care services into patients’ homes to ensure they were getting the care they needed quickly when a health issue emerged or before problems developed.
 The nurse provided hands-on care and case management as well as coordination of necessary community services.

 In one year (January 2016 to December 2016) Debbie saw 469 patients in their homes and prevented more than 500 patient visits to the ER and thousands of patient bed days, saving an estimated $3.1 million in health care costs.1